Isaias66/Abraxas/userstories.md

 Acceptance Test: Demonstrate the drag and drop aspect of the ability system.
 The hotbar should also be customizable depending on the player's desire and comfort.

+## Ability Reliability
+As game reviewer I would like to see smooth and easy to use controls that helps support the games overall feel.

+Elaboration: Players should be able to use different abilities within the cooldown.
+None of the cooldowns should be excessive and encourage different styles of play.

+Constraints: None

+Effort Estimation: 5 person-hours

 ## 3: Graphic/FX
 As an adventure gamer, I would be happy to see the implementation of advanced or creative special effects.
 I would like to see these neat graphics with the ability system and would appreciate time taken into the effects of each ability.